jmcardon/tsec/docs/src/main/tut/docs/http4sExamples/csrf.md

 # CSRF Prevention

-[CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks have been losing popularity over the past years, but they are still no joke.
+[CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks have been losing popularity over the past years, but they are still a possible way your application security can suffer.
 If you are using any cookie-based authentication, or any sort of authentication wherein you are _not_ sending your authentication in a custom header, this concerns you.

 Fortunately, TSec provides a simple CSRF prevention middleware.